Skip to main content

 Learn More

-• Center for Conservation of Ecuadorian Herpetofauna
+• Center for Ecuadorian Amphibian Conservation

 The goal of this Center is to support Fundacion Jambatu's mission of conserving amphibians through the implementation of the Strategic Plan for the Conservation of the Ecuadorian Amphibians in Extinction Risk.